aedobbyn/beer-data-science/compile.md

 ```

-OOB (out of bag) prediction error is around 58%
-    * This calculated from tree samples constructed but not used in training set; these trees become effectively part of test set
+OOB (out of bag) prediction error is calculated from tree samples constructed but not used in training set; these trees become effectively part of test set.

 ```
 ## Ranger result